H-Ali13381/streamlit-img-classifier/README.md

 ## Model Details
-The app uses a pre-trained model fine-tuned on 1000 image categories (ImageNet dataset).
+The app uses a pre-trained model fine-tuned on 1000 image categories from the [https://en.wikipedia.org/wiki/ImageNet](ImageNet dataset) including:
+- tench
+- goldfish
+- great white shark
++ 997 others

 ## License
 This project is licensed under the [MIT License](LICENSE).